anuradha081/alpha-numeric-14-segment-display/README.md

 Uses switches as manual character input
 Demonstrates practical use of OR gates
-Suitable for learning digital electronics and logic design Future Scope
+Suitable for learning digital electronics and logic design

+## Hardware Implementation

+The circuit was implemented and tested on a breadboard using logic gates, switches, and a 7-segment display as a temporary substitute during the hardware testing phase.

+The actual project is designed for a **14-segment alphanumeric display**.
+The 7-segment display was used because the 14-segment display was not available during the initial hardware implementation.
+Future Scope

 The project can be extended to: